Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Impact of Chunking Chunk granularity analysis

-\revtwo{}{{\bf Chunk duration and viewport dependencies:}} Of course, the \revrev{per-chunk viewport cover}{cover size} depends on both the viewport of consideration and the chunk durations.
-Figures~\ref{fig:cover-wiskar-viewport} and~\ref{fig:cover-wiskar-chunksize} show the impact of these two factors on the normalized \revrev{per-chunk viewport cover, for the representative videos of each category.}{per-chunk viewport cover size for the representative videos.} For example, focusing on the 75-percentile values, except for the three cases of (i) {\em explore} using a small viewport of 90$\times$50.625, (ii) {\em explore} using a chunk duration of 5 or more seconds, and (iii) extremely long duration chunks of 10 seconds, the normalized per-chunk viewport cover size is again consistently below 2.
-In general, for the {\em static}, {\em moving}, and {\em rides} \revrev{sees substantially smaller head movements,}{videos the head movements are substantially smaller,} suggesting that prioritizing of tiles may be most suitable for these \revrev{video categories.}{categories.}
+\revsix{\revfive{\revfive{\revtwo{}{{\bf Chunk duration and viewport dependencies:}}}{{\bf Impact of chunk duration:}}}{} \revfive{\revfour{Of course, the \revrev{per-chunk viewport cover}{cover size} depends on both the viewport of consideration and the chunk durations.
+Figures~\ref{fig:cover-wiskar-viewport} and~\ref{fig:cover-wiskar-chunksize} show}{Figures~\ref{fig:cover-wiskar-viewport} and \ref{fig:cover-wiskar-chunksize} show}}{Figure~\ref{fig:cover-wiskar-chunksize} shows} the impact of \revfive{\revfour{these two factors}{the chunk duration and viewport}}{the chunk duration} on the normalized \revrev{per-chunk viewport cover, for the representative videos of each category.}{per-chunk viewport cover size for the representative videos.} \revfour{For example, focusing}{Focusing} on the 75-percentile values, except for the \revfive{three cases of (i) {\em explore} using a small viewport of 90$\times$50.625, (ii) {\em explore} using a chunk duration of 5 or more seconds, and (iii)}{cases of (i) {\em explore} using a chunk duration of 5 or more seconds, and (ii)} extremely long duration chunks of 10 seconds, the normalized per-chunk viewport cover size is again consistently below 2.
+In general, \revfour{for the}{for} {\em static}, {\em moving}, and {\em rides} \revfour{\revrev{sees substantially smaller head movements,}{videos the head movements are substantially smaller,} suggesting that prioritizing of tiles may be most suitable for these \revrev{video categories.}{categories.}}{this cover size is substantially smaller.}}{{\bf Impact of chunk duration:} Figure~\ref{fig:cover-wiskar-chunksize} shows the impact of the chunk duration on the normalized per-chunk viewport cover size for the representative videos.
+Focusing on the 75-percentile values, except for the cases of (i) {\em explore} using a chunk duration of 5 or more seconds, and (ii) extremely long duration chunks of 10 seconds, the normalized per-chunk viewport cover size is again consistently below 2.
+In general, for {\em static}, {\em moving}, and {\em rides} this cover size is substantially smaller.
+Again, the small normalized per-chunk viewport cover values suggest that prioritizing of tiles may be most suitable for these categories.
+These observations are relatively consistent \revAA{also across}{across} different viewport \revAA{formats.
+Figure~\ref{fig:cover-wiskar-viewport} illustrates the impact of the viewport format.}{formats, as illustrated in Figure~\ref{fig:cover-wiskar-viewport}.} \revAA{Here, we note}{Note} that the 75-percentile values again remain below 2 except for the representative {\em explore} video using the smallest of the considered viewports (i.e., 90$\times$50.625).}